seiyria/drakkar/_other/misc-facts.md

 * Wisdom gives better EP rests and EP regen to Healers.

 * Attacks gives you more rolls to determine how hard you hit with a melee attack (the highest roll is kept).

+## Disciplines

+* The Aid disc boosts your ability to hide, see through hide, and your melee to-hit rolls.

+## Miscellaneous

+* Different weapons carry different hide penalties.
+If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.

+* In addition to stripping, some lairs can eat.
+This is mostly creatures like dragons, FoodGuardian, and others.
+Getting eaten doesn't happen every time, but it can suck your XP and skills.

+* You can be randomly stripped by monsters, they may rarely search your corpse for gear.